 Throughout the pandemic, governments have served as catalysts, assembling and enabling multisector efforts to cope with the flood of cases and create vaccines.
 Even before the pandemic, government’s role as a solution catalyser was growing in breadth and complexity, with an emphasis on how to harness innovation across sectors for public good.

 As commercial and cross-sector innovation gained pace, governments have gone beyond fixing market failures.
-In addition to helping strengthen strategic sectors such as defense and space, governments are fostering cross-sector solutions for a myriad of societal challenges, including public health, climate change, and cybersecurity.
+In addition to helping strengthen strategic sectors such as defence and space, governments are fostering cross-sector solutions for a myriad of societal challenges, including public health, climate change and cybersecurity.